x4rMa/eacr-wagtail/README.md

 cd eacr
 python manage.py makemigrations
 python manage.py migrate
-python manage.py createsuperuser
-python manage.py runserver
+python manage.py createsuperuser # whatever you want, but remember it python manage.py runserver
 ```

-Now you should be up and running on `127.0.0.1:8000`
+Now you should be up and running on `127.0.0.1:8000`.
+You can sign in to admin interface on `127.0.0.1:8000/admin`
+with username (not email) and password you have created above (`createsuperuser` part).

 # Deploy
 TBD